flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 A particularly interesting 2026 direction is to combine learning with calibrated probabilistic guarantees.

-Clarke and Stellato train a model to estimate the true optimality gap from MILP solver states and then apply conformal prediction to calibrate an early-stopping rule.
-On five distributional MIPLIB families, they report more than 60% solve-time reduction while targeting a 0.1%-optimal solution with 95% probability [18].
+Clarke and Stellato train a model to estimate the true optimality gap from MILP solver states and then use conformal prediction to calibrate an early-stopping rule.
+On five distributional MIPLIB families, they report more than 60% solve-time reduction while targeting a 0.1%-optimal solution with 95% probability under their conformal calibration setting [19].

 This does not turn an approximate early stop into a deterministic exact certificate.